Autek/mystical-forest/project/milestone/milestone.md

 		<tr>
 			<td>Week 1 (Proposal)</td>
 			<td>2h</td>
-			<td></td>
-			<td>0h</td>
+			<td>2h</td>
+			<td>3h</td>
 		</tr>
 		<tr style="background-color: #f0f0f0;">
 			<td>Week 2 (Easter)</td>
 			<td>0h</td>
-			<td></td>
+			<td>0h</td>
 			<td>2h</td>
 		</tr>
 		<tr>
 			<td>Week 3</td>
 			<td>8h</td>
-			<td></td>
+			<td>2h</td>
 			<td>4h</td>
 		</tr>
 		<tr>
 			<td>Week 4</td>
 			<td>12h</td>
-			<td></td>
+			<td>9h30</td>
 			<td>14h</td>
 		</tr>
 	</table>

-5. Is the project progressing as expected?
+5. **Is the project progressing as expected?
 Was your workload estimate correct?
-Critically reflect on your work plan and assess if you are on track.
+Critically reflect on your work plan and assess if you are on track.**

-	i think we should think about this as a group to have a cohesive paragraph, then personal paragraphs for each of us

-	TODO general paragraph

-	Charlie: I could not get as much done as I'd hoped, mostly because I am struggling with the framework and because of time consuming projects in other classes.
-I believe I will be able to finish the SSAO implementation in time though, as am not far off-track at all.

-	Alonso: +1
-	TODO
+	We think we are progressing nearly as expected, but we are a little bit behind on schedule for SSAO, as we would have liked to have a minimal viable product for the milestone.
+We are also behind on the fog and L-systems features, but not much.
+We believe our original scehdule to have been a little optimistic, as we did not expect the framework to be so difficult to work with, but we are confident that we will be able to catch up easily.

 ## Schedule Update

-1. Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.
+1. **Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.**

-	The biggest delay is the unexpected time needed to get even a basic understanding of the framework. add whatever you want here.
+	The biggest delay is the unexpected time needed to get even a basic understanding of the framework.
+We also struggled to get anything done due to other classes' projects and graded homeworks taking priority, as well as personal engagements.

-	TODO

-2. Present the work plan for the remaining weeks.
+2. **Present the work plan for the remaining weeks.**

 	<table>
 		<caption>Updated Schedule</caption>